dgroomes/java-columnar-query-engine/README.md

   * DONE Incorporate the state data into the Arrow data model.
   * DONE Load the adjacencies data into the in-memory format.
   * Implement a query across state adjacencies data.
-* [ ] IN PROGRESS Create a generic graph query API plus a (overtly simple) query execution engine.
+* [ ] Create a generic graph query API plus a (overtly simple) query execution engine.
 The graph API only supports schema-ful graphs (does this matter?).
 The query execution engine should prune the vector lists (i can't find words for this right now).
   * Ok I did the foundation of this work in other tasks, and the task-tracking is quite messy but I'm not going re-write